lowcoder-org/lowcoder/docs/build-plugins/develop-your-first-plugin.md

 # Develop UI component plugins

-With Openblocks plugins, you can develop customized components that are consistent with native components for your specific scenarios.
+With Lowcoder plugins, you can develop customized components that are consistent with native components for your specific scenarios.

 ## Initialization